2016 Coastal Carolina Chanticleers football team

 The 2016 Coastal Carolina Chanticleers football team represented Coastal Carolina University as an independent the 2016 NCAA Division I FCS football season.
-Led by fifth-year head coach Joe Moglia, the Chanticleers compiled compiled a record of 10–2.
+Led by fifth-year head coach Joe Moglia, the Chanticleers compiled a record of 10–2.
 Coastal Carolina played home games at Brooks Stadium in Conway, South Carolina.

 The Chanticleers joined the Sun Belt Conference in July 2016, initially as a full but non-football member.
 The football program began transition to the NCAA Division I Football Bowl Subdivision (FBS), joining Sun Belt football in 2017 and gaining full FBS membership and bowl eligibility in 2018.